dntfury/play_image/README.md

 Program to to apply filters on images
 >image_filters_play.py

-Program to to apply upscale on images ......to be
+Program to to apply upscale on images
 >upscaling_play.py

 ## Functionalities resizer.py